Destructive Group Information

 - You don’t have to be manipulated!

-*Contains information from brochure distributed by the University of Toronto.
+*Contains information from a brochure distributed by the University of Toronto.